What is an Executive MBA Program (EMBA)?

 Excellent Networking Opportunities

-Students complete classes in lockstep with the same group of students, known as a cohort, which can become a valuable lifelong network because many of the students are likely future CEOs.
-Unlike full-time MBA students, the students in executive MBA programs may not enjoy as much time available for networking with classmates or have access to as many potential contacts.
+Students complete classes in lockstep with the same group of students, known as a cohort, which can become a valuable lifelong network because many are likely future CEOs.
+However, unlike full-time MBA students, the students in executive MBA programs may not enjoy as much time available for networking with classmates or have access to as many potential contacts.

-However, executive MBA students may experience the best networking opportunities of any program type because their classmates are already top management candidates with extensive leadership experience, and they possess more capabilities and influence as potential business partners and investors than those in other programs.
-According to another Duke University MBA, Favio Osorio:
+However, executive MBA students may experience the best networking opportunities of any program type because their classmates are already top management candidates with extensive leadership experience.
+They possess more capabilities and influence as potential business partners and investors than those in other programs.
+According to Wharton Business MBA, Vanessa Folkerts, whose team won first place for proposing an e-commerce marketplace for pharmacies in rural Kenya in a global business case competition:

 Consistent with their accelerated pace, EMBA programs often employ various forms of condensed scheduling.
 Here are some examples: